 Desert Greens handicaps will be based SOLELY on league play.
 A minimum of five rounds of league play.

 If golfers wish to have a club handicap maintained (a requirement to participate in club tournaments) they must pay the $1.00 Maintenance fee for league play.
-For someone who is establishing (or re-establishing) their Desert Greens handicap – they will only need to pay the $1.00 Maintenance fee for each of the five (5) rounds of league play – required to calculate their handicap.
+For someone who is establishing their Desert Greens handicap - they will only need to pay the $1.00 Maintenance fee for each of the five (5) rounds of league play - required to calculate their handicap.
+The same applies to someone who is re-establishing their handicap - exception; they will need to play only three (3) rounds of league play and that will be added to their original scores required to calculate their handicap.
+All of the above must be attested to by a current handicapped club member.

 ORGANIZED LEAGUE PLAY